YoosufEwan/Python-based-framework-for-indoor-flight-of-Crazyflie-using-OptiTrack/README.md

 2. Place reflective markers/tape at the desired positions around the capture volume Once the code is run, it will automatically prompt the user to choose the markers and the desired manouever.

+In Motive:
+Make sure to create a rigid body for the drone and check for no v occlusions before running the code

 (To be updated)